EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-The People's Daily places the CBAM within the broader 'trade hegemonism' narrative, a counterpart to financial hegemonism.
-The article notes China, the world's top CO2 emitter, has its own carbon neutrality targets (2060) and doesn't need external pressure.
-CGTN amplifies developing country voices at Yaoundé, positioning itself as Global South defender.
+The People's Daily situates CBAM within broader narrative of Western "commercial hegemony," a parallel to financial hegemony.
+The article stresses China, world's leading CO2 emitter, has its own carbon neutrality targets (2060) and needs no external pressure.
+CGTN highlights developing-country voices at Yaoundé, positioning itself as Global South defender—a role Beijing contests with Brasília and New Delhi.

-The SCMP notes pragmatically that China anticipated the CBAM by developing its own national carbon market and that well-positioned Chinese industries can adapt — the real concern is CBAM inspiring similar mechanisms in the UK, Canada and Australia, creating a green tariff wall around the developed world.
+The SCMP notes pragmatically that China anticipated CBAM by developing its own national carbon market and well-positioned Chinese industries can adapt—the real issue is CBAM inspiring similar mechanisms in the UK, Canada, and Australia, creating a green tariff wall around the developed world.

 Century of humiliation: all Western trade pressure is neocolonial

-Sovereignty as red line: Chinese standards not negotiable externally
+Sovereignty as red line: Chinese standards are not externally negotiable

-Win-win instrumentalized: Global South defense serving Chinese interests
+Win-win instrumentalized: Global South defense aligned with Chinese interests

 Discover how another country covers this same story.